marcodondo97/WordpressTheme-Foodside/README.md

 # WordpressTheme-Foodside

-Wordpres theme based on bootstrap responsive ideal as a theme for food blogs and recipes.
+Wordpres theme based on bootstrap for food blogs and recipes.

 <h2> Introduction </h2>
 Simple and minimal theme for blog based on wordpress.